 - The UE may use the DPCH pilot bits as a phase reference. - In addition, the UE may use either the primary CPICH or a secondary CPICH as a phase reference. - o By default (i.e. without any indication by higher layers) the UE may use the primary CPICH as a phase reference. - When a UE is not configured in MIMO mode and not in MIMO mode with four transmit antennas in a cell: The UE is informed by higher layers when it may use a secondary CPICH as a phase reference.
 In this case the UE shall not use the primary CPICH as a phase reference.
 Indication that a secondary CPICH may be a phase reference is also applicable when open loop or closed loop TX diversity is enabled for a downlink physical channel in which case Antenna 1 and Antenna 2 secondary CPICH shall be used as phase references. - When the UE is configured in MIMO mode in a cell: The UE is informed by higher layers when it may use a secondary CPICH as a phase reference for a second transmit antenna in addition to the primary CPICH which will be transmitted from the first antenna.
 In addition, if the UE supports open loop Tx diversity on associated physical channels with the combination of primary CPICH and secondary CPICH, this combination of phase references can also be used as phase references for associated physical channels configured with open loop Tx diversity.
 If the UE does not support open loop Tx diversity on associated physical channels with the combination of primary CPICH and secondary CPICH and if secondary CPICH is used as a phase reference for second transmit antenna, UE may assume that associated physical channels are not in Tx diversity mode.
 If no secondary CPICH is signalled as phase reference, the UE may use the Antenna 1 and Antenna 2 primary CPICH as phase references. - o When the UE is configured in MIMO mode with four transmit antennas in a cell: The UE is informed by higher layers when it should use any of the secondary CPICH as a phase reference for a second, third or fourth transmit antenna in addition to the primary CPICH which will be transmitted from the first antenna.
-Open loop Tx diversity is not supported when the UE is configured in MIMO mode with four transmit antennas.
+In addition, if the UE supports open loop Tx diversity on associated physical channels with the combination of primary CPICH and secondary CPICH on second transmit antenna, this combination of phase references can also be used as phase references for associated physical channels configured with open loop Tx diversity.
+If the UE does not support open loop Tx diversity on associated physical channels with the combination of primary CPICH and secondary CPICH, then the UE may assume that associated physical channels are not in Tx diversity mode.